 The AWO, i.e. the person supervising the handling and loading of birds, must work closely and coordinate with the processing plant to minimize the time birds spend waiting on the vehicle.

-If it is necessary to keep birds on a stationary vehicle, the driver must take action to avoid thermal stress to the birds.
+If it is necessary to keep birds on a stationary vehicle, the driver must take action to avoid thermal

 Note: If used, outside contractors must provide Certificate(s) of Conformance to these SOPs.

 Processing SOPs